justinzelinsky/apod-bg/README.md

 ## Warning

-Obtain an API key from the APOD website and set it as an environment variable `APOD_API_KEY`
+Obtain an API key from the APOD website and set it as an environment variable `APOD_API_KEY` or use `--apiKey`